fifthcontinent/fifthcontinent/content/_posts/2020-06-22-how-to-run-a-website-on-a-tiny-server.md

 You should configure a firewall on your little server, and maybe run fail2ban as well or something similar, along with lots of other refinements, but this will get you started.

-You can see our repo for this site at <>, which has some ideas for automating set up and deployment with a make file.
+You can see our repo for this site at [github](https://github.com/fifthcontinent/fifthcontinent), where you'll find some ideas for automating set up and deployment with a make file.

 ## References